xurble/rearvue/README.md

 |Flickr    | ✅            | ✅         |
 |RSS       | ✅ (*)        | ✅         |
 |Instagram | ✅            | ✅         |

+**Note**: Instagram integration requires a Business or Creator account and uses the official Instagram Graph API.

 Services that can be imported using RSS